-The typical route intois after having spent 2 years at a top and/or completing an MBA at a top business school.
-For an excellent insight into the Private Equity world, read “ ” which details the of R.J.R.
-Nabisco by in the 1980s.
+The typical route into private equity is after having spent 2 years at a top investment bank and/or completing an MBA at a top business school.
+For an excellent insight into the Private Equity world, read "Barbarians at the Gate" which details the LBO of R.J.R.
+Nabisco by KKR in the 1980s.

 Private Equity is not very well known outside of the finance world, but it is one of the key players in global business.
 Private Equity firms are part of the fabled 'buy-side' and some of the largest firms (megafunds) are:

-- Kohlberg, Kravis & Roberts ( )
+- Kohlberg, Kravis & Roberts (KKR)

 Private Equity firms can either focus on a specific sector (Energy, Technology, Healthcare etc.) or operate across a broad spectrum.
 The larger the firm, the more likely it is to cover more sectors.

 PE firms will typically acquire 100% of the target company and make use of a combination of cash and debt to finance the acquisition.
 The advantage of using debt is that the firm has to invest less of its own cash, and therefore the return on equity is higher and they can undertake bigger / more investments.
 When the target company is acquired, the future cash flows are used to pay off the debt used.
 If the PE firm in question is using leverage, they will require a financial sponsor (typically a bank) to loan them the money.

 The aim of the investment by the PE firm is to take a business, increase its value and then sell it's share in the business.
 Typically, PE firms will target 20% return per year.
 The way the firm will improve the business can be anything from replacing the management, reducing costs, improving efficiency or many other possible actions.
 Private Equity investments are usually not that risky (at least compared to VC) because the target firm is usually quite large and is unlikely to collapse in value.